 Margaret Bouvier received her PhD in 1995 in Biomedical Sciences from the Mount Sinai School of Medicine.
 After an NINDS post-doctoral fellowship, she worked as a staff writer for long-standing NIH Director Dr. Francis Collins in the Office of Press, Policy, and Communications for the Human Genome Project and NHGRI.
 Since 2007, Meg has specialized in editing and advising on NIH submissions, and began offering virtual courses in 2015.
-She currently supports 2 of the top 3-ranked hospitals; 4 of the top 6 cancer hospitals; and 3 of the top 6-ranked medical schools for research in the country.
+She's recently worked with more than 40% of the nation's highest-performing hospitals*, four of the top 10 cancer hospitals, three of the top five medical schools for research, and 14 NCI-designated cancer centers.
 Her experience at NIH as both a bench scientist and staff writer greatly informs her approach to NIH grantwriting.
 She has helped clients land over half a billion in federal funding.
 Bouvier Grant Group is a woman-owned small business.

 Subscribe to our monthly newsletter for the latest NIH news, grantwriting tips, and more.

 Our goal is not just to improve a single submission but to improve our client’s grantsmanship skill on all submissions going forward.
 It makes our client a better grantee, mentor, and reviewer and ensures the research the best chance of success.